MatthijsKamstra/haxejs/haxe/about.md

 I think it's a mistake from the HaxeFoundation not to focus!
 But let games be the main sound (perhaps it's not a conscious decision).

-But it's a big misunderstanding (for the people who don't know Haxe) and there is little that is done about it.
+But it's a big misunderstanding (for the people who don't know Haxe) and nothing is being done done about it.

 We (Haxe) need more people that speak up, about other things then games!